Menu Icon

 For Example: (Author's Last Name Year, 45)

 All in all, our guide emphasizes the importance of getting your Chicago style citations right, covering footnotes, in-text citations, and reference lists.
-While footnotes add extra info, Chicago style leans towards in-text citations and reference lists.
+While footnotes add extra info, the Chicago style leans towards in-text citations and reference lists.
+You can learn more about formatting details for the Chicago style in our blog about Chicago paper format

 Experience Stress-Free Citation with Our Chicago Style Citation Machine